PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 If the `-Version` includes a prerelease label like `2.0.0-beta4`, then this switch is not necessary and the prerelease version will be installed.

+A `-AsNupkg` switch will save the resource as a nupkg (if it was originally a nupkg) instead of expanding it into a folder.

 ### Updating resources

 `Update-PSResource` will update all resources to most recent minor version by default.